aeoliux/FireCraft/README.md

 An open source Minecraft Launcher written in Go which uses Qt for GUI.

 ### Supported operating systems
-FireCraft currently supports only Linux.
-Support for windows will be in the future
+FireCraft currently supports Linux and Windows.

 ### Supported Minecraft Versions
 All versions without 1.8.x should work.
 1.8.x needs some work to get it working.